 Various built-in p-y curves including:

-User defined piles with circular, rectangular, and wide-flange sections, with option to include nonlinear flexural stiffness for standard reinforced concrete sections for complex composite sections with structural streel inserts
+User defined piles with circular, rectangular, and/or wide-flange sections, with option to include nonlinear flexural stiffness for standard reinforced concrete sections for complex composite sections with structural steel inserts.

-Consider combined loadings with load factors with ability to compute maximum and minimum envelops for load cases and load combinations.
+Accepts combined loadings (axial + lateral) with load factors and with ability to compute maximum and minimum envelops for load cases and load combinations.

-Option to use cyclic model for p-y curves where available.
+Includes option to use cyclic model for soil p-y curves where available.

-Option to to use multiple cores for considerable reduction in computing time on large models.
+Option to use multiple cores for considerable reduction in computing time on large models.

-Improved algorithms to improve solution accuracy and convergence in nonlinear problems.
+Improved algorithms to enhance solution accuracy and convergence in nonlinear problems.

 Toggle computation of required unit side friction and top and bottom of each layer along with a unit tip resistance.